MagicBowen/optest/README.md

 # optest

-optest is a Python CLI for validating AI operators across GPU/NPU targets using a declarative YAML plan (new format only).
-Plans describe inputs/outputs, generators, assertions, backends/commands, and test cases; optest renders templates, generates data, runs your command, and checks results.
+optest is a Python CLI for validating AI operators across GPU/NPU targets using a declarative YAML plan.
+Plans describe inputs/outputs, generators, assertions, backends/commands, and test cases; optest renders templates, generates data, runs your command, and checks results with terminal or JSON output.

 ## Install
 ```bash